KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ### Revitalization Effort

 The church was also ready for a new community outreach campaign.
-In the process of doing research for this outreach campaign, I would learn more about the problems facing the Pretty Prairie United Methodist Church and the national [United Methodist Church](http://www.umc.org).
+In the process of doing research for this outreach campaign, I would learn more about the problems (and opportunities) facing the Pretty Prairie United Methodist Church and the national [United Methodist Church](http://www.umc.org).

 ## Solution